jcorredorc/home_service_robot/README.md

 Send two goals to the [Navigation Stack](http://wiki.ros.org/navigation/Tutorials/SendingSimpleGoals)

 ```
-rosrun home_service_robot test_navigation.sh
+rosrun home_service_robot pick_objects.sh
 ```

 ### Modeling Virtual Objects - Markers

 Modeling a virtual object with markers in rviz.
-In order to visualiza the marker you have to manually add it in Rviz.
+In order to visualiza the marker you have to manually add it to Rviz.

 ```
 rosrun home_service_robot add_markers.sh